DN7012 - Democratising Luxury (2022/23)

 2. clearly articulate a personal position on definitions, relevance and theories that relate to luxury and democracy in design, including an ethical stance;

 3. employ effective methods in the research and recording of current and emerging materials, technology, social and market conditions, and analysis of their probable implications for the future;

 4. produce and present viable, creative and innovative design proposals through the application of a well-founded design research and development process, illustrating a critical approach to luxury and/ or democracy in design.

-The research paper will examine historic and emergent notions of luxury and the design of artefacts in relation to these factors, and demonstrate a critical understanding of the terms ‘luxury’ and ‘democracy’ as applied to designed artefacts, and of how the concepts have been used by various actors in market economies.
+The Research Report will examine historic and emergent notions of luxury and the design of artefacts in relation to these factors, and demonstrate a critical understanding of the terms ‘luxury’ and ‘democracy’ as applied to designed artefacts, and of how the concepts have been used by various actors in market economies.
 The field is wide, and you may define a particular aspect of the subject for detailed analysis.
 This is a standard piece of academic work and it is essential that full correct referencing of all material (visual and written) taken from any source is given.

-Annotated illustrated body of research (approx. 30 sides well-filled and annotated sides of A3 paper)
+Annotated Illustrated Portfolio of Research (approx. 30 sides well-filled and annotated sides of A3 paper)

 The following are indicative only.
 Refereed journals/ articles and electronic resources: issued according to seminar topics.

 Bayley, S. (1991)Taste: the Secret Meaning of Things, London: Faber and Faber

 Bourdieu, P. (1984) ‘The Aristocracy of Culture’ in Distinction: a social Critique of the Judgement of Taste, Cambridge, Mass: Harvard University Press